htb-vancouver/docker-librenms/README.md

 💡 Want to be notified of new releases?
 Check out 🔔 [Diun (Docker Image Update Notifier)](https://github.com/crazy-max/diun) project!

+## HTB-Vancouver Edition and Documentation

+See the [/VC-HTB](https://github.com/htb-vancouver/docker-librenms/VC-HTB) folder for the information on our project for using LibreNMS as a local network mapping solution for SMOs.

 ## Demo

 [![Try in PWD](https://raw.githubusercontent.com/play-with-docker/stacks/master/assets/images/button.png)](https://labs.play-with-docker.com/?stack=https://raw.githubusercontent.com/librenms/docker/master/examples/pwd/librenms.yml)